JunoLab/junolab.github.io/docs/install-manual.md

 * Open a `.jl` file (or press `Ctrl-N` for a new one), type something, `Ctrl-Enter` to evaluate the line (`Cmd-N`/`Cmd-Enter` on OS X).

 See [troubleshooting](troubleshooting.html) if you have problems.

-## Upgrading

-When an update is available, first `Pkg.update()` in Julia, then use the "update all outdated" command in Light Table.
-On Windows you **must** disconnect Julia before updating – use "show connect bar" and click "disconnect".

-You can safely upgrade patch releases of either the package or plugin independently, but you'll still need to close Julia before updating the plugin on Windows.

 ## Setting the Julia path